eeegor/ipps-api/README.md

 ## :factory: Build

-If you wish to host this app, you will need to run the build command.
-After you've run the command, you will find the build artefacts in the `/dist` folder
+If you plan to host this app, you will need to run the build command.
+After you've run the command, you will find the build artifacts in the `/dist` folder

 ```bash
 # build static files